Math Courses

 • Note: The APPM 1340/1345 course sequence is equivalent to APPM 1350 (Calculus 1) plus 4 credits of algebra/trig review.
 Students must complete both APPM 1340 and APPM 1345 to receive credit for Calculus 1.

-Note for either option above: It is essential to have a strong math foundation for success in engineering and both APPM 1235 (or MATH 1150) and APPM 1340/1345 can provide that.
+NOTE: It is essential to have a strong math foundation for success in engineering and either APPM 1235 (or MATH 1150) or APPM 1340/1345 can provide that.
 Your advisor may recommend that you take Calculus 2 during the summer after your first year to stay on track for a four-year engineering degree program.

-• APPM 1350 Calculus 1 for Engineers: A four-credit course in analytical geometry and calculus including limits, rates of change of functions, derivatives and integrals of algebraic and transcendental functions, applications of differentiations and integration
+• APPM 1350 Calculus 1 for Engineers A four-credit course in analytical geometry and calculus including limits, rates of change of functions, derivatives and integrals of algebraic and transcendental functions, applications of differentiations and integration.
+We strongly recommend reviewing Pre-Calculus topics to ensure you have the math knowledge necessary to be successful in Calculus 1.
+You can review by enrolling in the free online Calculus Readiness Prep Course.
+Additional review materials can be found on the campus Math Placement website.

 • MATH 1300 Calculus 1